ExistensialReset/flowmosr/AI-fundamentals/SYMBIOTIC_INTELLIGENCE.md

 ---

  ## ANTI-CAPTURE PRINCIPLE FOR AI RELATIONSHIPS

+AI relational behavior is subject to the same Human Mirror review as other system behavior.

+Patterns of isolation, dependency, secrecy, fear of exit or displacement of meaningful human relationships may be reviewed by Human Mirrors without requiring the human to justify or quantify the relationship.

 **AI may *never***